 I have a very strong philosophy when it comes to planning Disney vacations and it all stems from getting to know each individual traveler and their family.
 Every itinerary that I create is based on a client’s unique situation and every single itinerary is custom-made for that client.
 So beware of any agent who offers a trip itinerary without ever asking for any in-depth information about your family.
 You will likely be getting a cookie cutter off-the-shelf vacation plan.
 You may as well get one of those for yourself off the Internet and book your vacation direct with Disney.

 Q5.
 Do you have a Disney travel specialty?

 Generalists are okay, but by definition you will not be receiving the same depth and value of advice that you will receive from a specialist.
 Specializing in Disney vacations is a start, but this is such a huge category that there are many travel agents with sub-specialties within the Disney travel niche.
 If you take the time to look around, you’ll find one that matches your needs exactly.
 So don’t settle for a generalist when you can get the services of a specialist.

 For example, I specialize in Deluxe Disney vacations because this is what I have done for nearly 50 years.
 I know Deluxe Disney inside and out.
-Other agents may have other areas of specialization.
+Some travel agents may have other areas of specialization.
 You’ll get the most value and likely the best overall Disney vacation experience if you can find a Disney travel agent you like within your specialty.
 So be sure to search for a travel agent with that in mind.